mathewgaohu/Notes/Installations/ssh.md

 ssh (Secure Shell).

-You use ssh to remotely login servers and execute commands.
+We can use ssh to remotely login servers and execute commands.
 So we can sit at home and ask the server at campus to run our codes.

-## How to ssh ccgo or other hosts?
+## How to ssh ccgo (or other hosts)?

 ### Step 1: [vpn to campus](https://wikis.utexas.edu/display/BMEIT/Access+UT%27s+VPN)